vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

 `required` `type: string`

 A definition of log field type conversions.
-They key is the log field name and the value is the type. [`strftime` specifiers][urls.strftime_specifiers] are supported for the `timestamp` type.
+They key is the log field name and the value is the type. [`strptime` specifiers][urls.strftime_specifiers] are supported for the `timestamp` type.

 The field is an enumeration and only accepts the following values: